DukeNLIDB/NLIDB/README.md

 # NLIDB
 Natural Language Interface to DataBases

+This is a project managed using maven.
+Just in case, if you don't know about maven, checkout this wonderful [tutorial](https://www.udemy.com/apachemaven/), which you have to pay for though...

-To work on the development, import it into eclipse, but first make sure you've installed the following eclipse plugins:
+To get hands on the development, import it into eclipse, but first make sure you've installed the following eclipse plugins:

 1. m2eclipse (for using maven in eclipse)
 2. e(fx)clipse (for using javafx smoothly in eclipse)

+To use WordNet inside the project (I'm using MIT JWI as the interface, which is already included in maven `pom.xml`):

+1. Create a folder "lib" in the project base directory.
+2. Download [WordNet](https://wordnet.princeton.edu/wordnet/download/) into that "lib" directory just created.
+3. Extract the downloaded WordNet.
+4. Finally just make sure "$(basedir)/lib/WordNet-3.0/dict/" exists.
+(Or you have to modify the path inside class `model.WordNet`.)

+*****

 The next steps are: